TriangleLabs/expo-clerk-android-standard-launch/README.md

    }
    ```

+You'll notice that after completing the OAuth flow and redirecting back to the app, the app hangs at the `app/oauth-native-callback.tsx` screen because `isSignedIn` is false.

 The Expo plugin `plugins/android-standard-launch.js` changes the Android launch mode to "standard."
-If you remove this plugin, you can see that the Oauth mode works fine again.
+If you remove this plugin, you can see that the OAuth flow works as expected again.